Danger to life alert extended next week due to extreme heat

 The Met Office has extended its “danger to life” warning over extreme heat for a further 24 hours, with the possibility that temperatures could hit a record-breaking 40C.

-The national forecaster’s “amber” alert covers nearly all of England and will now be in force from Saturday at midnight until the same time on Tuesday.
+The national forecaster’s “amber” alert covers nearly all of England and eastern Wales and will now be in force from Saturday at midnight until the same time on Tuesday.

 With the NHS already under pressure as the relentless heat drives more people to A&E, the Met Office warned the impacts upon people and infrastructure will be widespread – with health consequences not merely limited to at-risk individuals.